LambdaTest/Playwright-Hyperexecute-Typescript-sample/README.md

 cacheKey: '{{ checksum "package-lock.json" }}'
 ```

 Set the array of files & directories to be cached.
-In the example, all the packages will be cached in the *CacheDir* directory.
+In the example, all the packages will be cached in the *node_modules* directory.

 ```yaml
 cacheDirectories:
   - node_modules
 ```

 Steps (or commands) that must run before the test execution are listed in the *pre* run step.
-In the example, the packages listed in *requirements.txt* are installed using the *pip3* command.
+In the example, the packages listed in *package-lock.json* are installed using the *npm install* command.

 The *--cache-dir* option is used for specifying the location of the directory used for caching the packages (i.e. *CacheDir*).
 It is important to note that downloaded cached packages are securely uploaded to a secure cloud before the execution environment is auto-purged after build completion.
 Please modify *requirements.txt* as per the project requirements.